Ghalaahmed/Nukbah/LogisticRegression/README.md

 # Riyadh Restaurants ML Project

 ## Project Overview

 This project applies Machine Learning techniques to classify restaurants in Riyadh into two categories:

-- Best Restaurant
+- Highly Rated Restaurant
-- Average Restaurant
+- Lower Rated Restaurant

-The project uses the Riyadh Restaurants (20K Records) dataset from Kaggle and applies Logistic Regression for restaurant classification.
+The project uses the Riyadh Restaurants (20K Records) dataset from Kaggle and applies a Logistic Regression model for restaurant classification.

 ---

 ## Dataset

-Dataset Name:
+### Dataset Name
 Riyadh Restaurants (20K Records)

-Dataset Source:
+### Dataset Source
 https://www.kaggle.com/datasets/fahd09/riyadh-restaurants-20k

 ---

 ## Features Used

 The following features were used for model training:

 - price